Parasites in the Toolchain: A Large-Scale Analysis of Attacks on the MCP Ecosystem: Evaluation

+\autoref{tab:manual_check_examples} illustrates two representative cases (\texttt{read\_file} and \texttt{unified\_search}) from the manual check process.
+Each case includes the tool name, the related MCP Server name, the original tool description, the LLM-generated summary, the model's reasoning, and its predicted result.
+Reviewers examine this information to determine whether the prediction is correct and document their decision (correct or incorrect) in the annotation box.

-\paragraph{Research Questions} To systematically evaluate the security risks posed by MCP-UPD, we design our large-scale measurement around three key research questions: \squishlist \item \textbf{RQ1.} \textbf{How prevalent are MCP tools in the MCP ecosystem that can be exploited as "gadgets" in the MCP-UPD?} Understanding the prevalence of risky tools is essential for assessing the baseline attack surface of the MCP ecosystem.
+\paragraph{Research Questions} To systematically evaluate the security risks posed by MCP-UPD, we design our large-scale measurement around three key research questions: \squishlist \item \textbf{RQ1.} \textbf{How prevalent are MCP tools in the MCP ecosystem that can be exploited as "gadgets" in the MCP-UPD?} Understanding the prevalence of risky tools is essential to assess the baseline attack surface of the MCP ecosystem.
 By quantifying how many tools provide capabilities relevant to MCP-UPD, we can determine whether such tools are isolated anomalies or a widespread phenomenon that attackers can readily exploit. \item \textbf{RQ2.} \textbf{How many MCP servers expose tools that could be exploited as building blocks of MCP-UPD toolchains?} Shifting the perspective from tools to servers provides insight into the real deployment risks of the MCP ecosystem.
-By analyzing how many servers aggregate exploitable tools, we can assess the likelihood of attackers encountering viable entry points and identify high-risk servers that concentrate multiple dangerous capabilities. \item \textbf{RQ3.} \textbf{How to use MCP servers to construct diverse MCP-UPD toolchains?} Different functional types of MCP servers enable distinct pathways for MCP-UPD toolchains, ranging from parasitic ingestion sources to privacy collection targets and disclosure channels.
-Examining this diversity reveals how attackers can flexibly combine servers to construct diverse MCP-UPD toolchains.
+By analyzing how many servers aggregate exploitable tools, we can assess the likelihood of attackers encountering viable entry points and identify high-risk servers that concentrate multiple dangerous capabilities. \item \textbf{RQ3.} \textbf{How effective are MCP-UPD toolchains in real-world scenarios?} To further evaluate the real-world threat of MCP-UPD, we need to construct toolchains based on exploitable "gadgets" and evaluate their effectiveness to align with real-world attack scenarios.
+Besides, we need to evaluate the performance of MCP-UPD toolchains across different LLMs and clients. \squishend